FREDA: Flexible Relation Extraction Data Annotation: Introduction

 An annotator confused about the meaning of {\bf alma mater} could erroneously tag the \textit{alma\_mater}-relation between Gates and the university while Bill Gates never attended Cambridge.
-Although not always done (see TACRED \cite{zhang2017position}), this problem could be mitigated by using multiple annotators, as suggested by \newcite{alt-etal-2020-tacred}.
+Although not always done (see TACRED \cite{zhang2017position}), this problem could be mitigated by using multiple annotators, as suggested by \citet{alt-etal-2020-tacred}.

-This leads to the question, how is it possible to create RE datasets, which: \textbf{(1)} are of high enough quality and validated; \textbf{(2)} are large enough to train effective models; \textbf{(3)} can be relatively easily extended with more relations; \textbf{(4)} can be quick to annotate and construct; We believe these four conditions are essential for the creation of useful RE datasets.
+This leads to the question, how is it possible to create RE datasets, which: \textbf{(1)} are of high enough quality and validated; \textbf{(2)} are large enough to train effective models; \textbf{(3)} can be relatively easily extended with more relations; \textbf{(4)} can be quick to annotate and construct;